How to Parse Data with AngleSharp (Tutorial 2024)

 // Select all product HTML elements

-var productElements = document.QuerySelectorAll(".post");
+var productElements = document.QuerySelectorAll(".product-item");

 // Iterate over them and extract the desired data